-In order to respond to these phases and to determine the appropriate service level for your library, the Vermont Department of Libraries (VTLIB) recommends that your Board of Trustees approve a written plan for any service provision—be it curbside, delivery, or staged reopening—and, where appropriate, have that plan vetted by your local municipality.
+The Vermont Department of Libraries (VTLIB) recommends that your Board of Trustees approve a written plan for any reopening plan, and, where appropriate, have that plan vetted by your local municipality.

 Each Vermont public library has the power to make decisions on if and how to provide services under the advisement of the library board and stakeholders such as the municipality and community leaders (if applicable).
-Libraries should weigh the potential vulnerability of community members, staff, and participating volunteers when deciding how to proceed.
-They should also consider long term budget ramifications of any service levels.
-Note: All libraries must adhere to the orders put forth by the Governor of Vermont.
+Note: All libraries must continue to adhere to the orders put forth by the Governor of Vermont.

 Reopening Resources and Plan Examples